nutsfinance/tapio-eth/docs/StableAsset.md

-*This is the address of the ERC20 token contract that represents the StableSwap pool token.*
+*This is the address of the ERC20 token contract that represents the StableAsset pool token.*

 #### Returns